These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise for creaminess.

-- Mayonnaise: I like to use avocado oil mayonnaise.
+- Mayonnaise: I use avocado oil mayonnaise.
+Sometimes, I use sriracha mayo.

-- Dijon mustard: This traditional French mustard is creamier and less vinegary than yellow mustard.
+- Mustard: I highly recommend Dijon mustard.
+This French mustard is creamier and less vinegary than yellow mustard.

 - To season: Kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.

-- Cilantro is a good substitute for parsley in this recipe.
-I occasionally use it, and I like the peppery flavor it adds.
+- Chopped parsley: Cilantro is a good substitute.
+I like the peppery flavor it adds.

 Keeping the Burgers Juicy

-We're making these burgers with relatively lean meat, which means they have the potential to dry out.
+Unlike pork burgers, which are inherently juicy, we're making these burgers with relatively lean meat, so they have the potential to dry out.
 Here are my tips for keeping them juicy:

 - Use ground turkey thighs (93% lean) and not ground turkey breast, which is too lean.